-1990s photos show a baseball-sized thinning area at the crown plus some frontal recession — early-stage androgenetic alopecia (~Norwood III).
+1990s photos show a baseball-sized thinning area at the crown plus some frontal recession, consistent with early-stage androgenetic alopecia (~Norwood III).

 Mid-twenties (mid-1990s, around the Dazed and Confused / A Time to Kill era).